2 MAY 2017

 250 PEISLEY STREET DEMOLITION

 Demolition is complete.
 The large structural timber was auctioned through the works depot on Wednesday 19 April 2017 where a good price was received.

 Minor contamination has been identified within the site in the form of localised DDT traces.
 Consultation is continuing with the Environmental scientist to determine the most appropriate remediation method.

 The majority of subdivision civil works are now complete only requiring the finalisation of fill on one block, application will then be made for a subdivision certificate.

 CENTRAL TABLELANDS REGIONAL WATER SECURITY PROJECT – ORANGE TO CARCOAR PIPELINE

 Orange City Council is continuing the development of the Central Tablelands Regional Water Security Pipeline Project from Orange to Carcoar.
+A sod turning ceremony was held on 18 April 2017 to kick-off construction of this project.
 This project is funded under the Restart NSW Water Security for Regions Program to improve water access and security in the areas serviced by Orange City Council (OCC) and Central Tablelands Water (CTW).

 Cabonne Council is also developing a pipeline project under the same Restart funding program, and to achieve economies of scale it was agreed to work with Cabonne and submit concurrent tenders.
 The tenders for the Orange to Carcoar Project and the Cabonne Project have been awarded to Leed Engineering and Constructions.
-Leed have commenced survey, investigation and design with construction for the Orange to Carcoar Project proposed to commence in March 2017.
-Leed have commenced works on the Cabonne project.
+Leed commenced construction for the Orange to Carcoar Project on 3 April 2017.
+Leed have completed 90% of the Cabonne Project.

 This project is within budget and on track to meet the completion date of 30 June 2018.